Introduction

 All built-in Scrubber implementations are available via the Scrubbers utility class.

-The InplaceVerifier will verify the result with a directly provided previously approved value.
+The ApprovalBuilder.byValue() method will use an InplaceApprover to approve the received value by comparison with a directly provided previously approved value.
 That way, the approved value is plainly visible in the test code.
 However, this might not be practical for large objects.
 It also does not allow to use a diff tool to compare the result with the previously approved value.

 Java